Isotope Geochemistry

 0 High Impact

-Isotope geochemistry investigates the natural variations in isotopes of elements to understand geological processes, environmental change, and the history of Earth systems.
-Researchers employ mass spectrometry to analyze stable and radioactive isotopes in rocks, minerals, water, and organic matter.
-This analytical approach addresses questions related to the origin and evolution of Earth materials, the timing of geological events, the movement of fluids through the crust, and past environmental conditions such as climate and hydrology.
-Sub-fields include geochronology for dating geological materials, paleoclimate reconstruction using isotopic proxies, and tracing the sources and pathways of pollutants.
+Isotope geochemistry investigates the variations in isotopic composition of elements and their compounds to understand geological processes.
+Researchers utilize mass spectrometry to measure stable and radiogenic isotopes in rocks, minerals, water, and organic matter.
+This approach addresses questions related to the age of geological materials, the origin and evolution of Earth's materials and systems, the movement of fluids through the crust, and the reconstruction of past environmental conditions.
+Sub-fields include geochronology, paleoclimatology, hydrogeology, and the study of mantle and crustal evolution.

 AI-generated overview